Q source: History

 For centuries, biblical scholars followed the Augustinian hypothesis: that the Gospel of Matthew was the first to be written, Mark used Matthew in the writing of his, and Luke followed both Matthew and Mark in his (the Gospel of John is quite different from the other three, which because of their similarity are called the Synoptic Gospels).
 Nineteenth-century New Testament scholars who rejected Matthew's priority in favor of Marcan priority speculated that Matthew's and Luke's authors drew the material they have in common with the Gospel of Mark from the Gospel of Mark.
 However, Matthew and Luke also share large sections of text not found in Mark.
 They suggested that neither Gospel drew upon the other, but upon a second common source, termed Q. (Note: This hypothetical lost text—also called the Q Gospel, the Sayings Gospel Q, the Secret of Q, the Synoptic Sayings Source, the Q Manuscript, and (in the 19th century) The Logia—is said to have comprised a collection of Jesus' sayings.
 Acceptance of the theories of the existence of "Q" and the priority of Mark are the two key elements in the "two-source hypothesis".
 (See also the Gospel of the Hebrews and Streeter.))
+Along with Marcan priority, Q had been hypothesized by 1900, and enjoyed dominance in synoptic scholarship from the foundation of the International Q Project in 1983 until recent times; much of this ended with Mark Goodacre's Case Against Q, and many scholars today have come to doubt rather than defend Q. B. H. Streeter formulated a widely accepted view of Q: that it was written in Koine Greek; that most of its contents appear in Matthew, in Luke, or in both; and that Luke better preserves the text's original order than does Matthew.
+In the two-source hypothesis, the three-source hypothesis and the Q+/Papias hypothesis, Matthew and Luke both used Mark and Q as sources.
+Some scholars have postulated that Q is actually a plurality of sources, some written and some oral.
+Others have attempted to determine the stages in which Q was composed.